nasa/IDF/README.md

-The Input Device Framework (IDF) is a software library that provides an infrastructure for interfacing software with physical input devices.
-Examples of common devices include hand controllers, joysticks, foot pedals, computer mice, game controllers, etc. Conceptually, the framework can be extended to support any device that produces digital output.
+# Input Device Framework

+IDF is a software library that provides an infrastructure for interfacing software with physical input devices.
+Examples of common devices include hand controllers, joysticks, foot pedals, computer mice, game controllers, etc.
+Conceptually, the framework can be extended to support any device that produces digital output.
 IDF additionally presents, and is itself an implementation of, a design methodology that encourages application developers to program against domain-specific interfaces rather than particular hardware devices.
 This abstraction frees the application from the details of communicating with the underlying devices, resulting in robust and flexible code that is device-agnostic.
 IDF ensures that devices meet application interface requirements, supports many-to-many relationships between application interfaces and devices, allows for flexible and dynamic interpretation of device inputs, and provides methods for transforming and combining inputs.

 # The Problem